lingeringwillx/Crappy_Sims2_Compression/README.md

 To use it, just download the .exe file and put it in the same directory as The Compressorizer, overwriting the old file.

+Alternatively, you can just drag and drop your file or folder to the executable and it will be compressed.

 #### Parameters

 | Flag | Behavior | Description